Delayed Cord Clamping Benefits; ACOG Recommendations

 - Your PPS should be comfortable explaining their practices with you.

 - Select a PPS who has trained, certified and who holds a current certificationfor placenta encapsulation, ask to see it!

 - Price shouldn’t dictate every decision you make in your life it’s true, but placenta encapsulation is really not something to be looking for on the cheap.

 - Lastly and as equally important as the others, make sure your PPS isn’t picking up and transporting your placenta.
 Yes, this means the PPS will come to you.

 A “birth plan” isn’t for everyone, FC Doulas understands and respects that!
-We go over these options and many others in our Family 1st Birthing classes.
+We go over these options and many others in our Confident Birth & Parenting Class as well as the Prepared Parent Childbirth Class.
 The option is open for you to make a “birth plan” or just discover the options and move on.

 I like to look at a birth plan as being more about the journey rather than the destination.